 As the Great Cyprus Encyclopaedia mentions, Potamia existed during Byzantine times, while during the Frankish period it belonged to the royal family of the Lusignans.

 During the Ottoman domination (1570-71), Potamia, which was a royal estate, was seized and many mediaeval buildings were destroyed.
 The only building that was not destroyed was a chapel dedicated to Agia Marina.
 The chapel of Agia Marina was later destroyed after a Tur attempted to seize it.

 Photo: Chrystalla Tziakouri

 The name of the village is linked to its location.
 It is a village built next to the river Gialia, the second largest river on the island.
 According to its name, it is a village built in two "Potamia" (meaning rivers).

-It is remarkable that Potamia was known with the same name from medieval times.
-The village is marked on the old maps as Potamia and Petamo, while it is referred to as La Potri by a French tourist, Ma Latri.
+It is remarkable that Potamia was known with the same name from mediaeval times.
+The village is marked on the old maps as Potamia and Petamo, while it is referred to by a french historian traveller (Mas Latri) as La Potamie.

 Later, during the Ottoman domination, the village was referred to by the Turks as Botamy and Derely.

 The Attractions of Potamia:

 Walking through the alleys of the village, you will see the famous church of the Holy Cross building of the 18th century and the chapel of the Holy Sozomenos building of the 15th or 16th century along with its tomb.
 You will also come across the cave of Agios Sozomenos.